sushantmahanty/Timewaste/README.md

 2.then zip the binaries and upload it using transfer.sh

-3. then on actual server wget the binaries on usr/bin or /usr/local/bin
+3.then on actual server wget the binaries on usr/bin or /usr/local/bin